junxit/us-congress-bills-109/metadata.md

 - 2006-02-01 — Introduced in House
 - 2006-02-01 — Introduced in House
 - 2006-02-01 — Referred to the House Committee on Resources.
+- 2006-02-06 — Executive Comment Requested from Commerce.
+- 2006-02-06 — Referred to the Subcommittee on Fisheries and Oceans.
+- 2006-02-16 — Subcommittee Hearings Held.
+- 2006-03-29 — Committee Consideration and Mark-up Session Held.
+- 2006-03-29 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2006-03-29 — Subcommittee on Fisheries and Oceans Discharged.
+- 2006-04-27 — Placed on the Union Calendar, Calendar No. 248.
+- 2006-04-27 — Reported (Amended) by the Committee on Resources.
+H. Rept.
+109-444.
+- 2006-04-27 — Reported (Amended) by the Committee on Resources.
+H. Rept.
+109-444.